Analysis | The calendar says summer is over in D.C. and so do we

 Summer has actually held on significantly longer in several previous years.
 2019 saw the mercury reach 98 degrees on Oct.
 2, Washington’s highest temperature recorded so late in the year.
 In 2018, we didn’t declare summer over until Oct.
 12. Nine of the first 11 days were above 80 degrees, and it hit 90 on Oct.
 4. Summer also took a long time to depart in 2016, until Sept.
 26. That September hit 90 degrees seven times, including 98 on Sept.
 8.

 This past summer will be remembered for rather tolerable weather in June and the first half of July.
 While we had our share of hot days, we also saw numerous enjoyable reprieves from the muggy weather.
 By the second half of July and August, though, humid heat became more persistent and we piled up the 90-degree days.
-It was the ninth warmest August on record.
+It was the ninth-warmest August on record.

 As of today, we’ve racked up 48 days at or above 90 degrees, which is eight above the recent average.
 But we shouldn’t see any more.